Temu-Lala/UniBackend/README.md

-# University Social Media Platform
+# University Social Media Platform backend

 Welcome to the University Social Media Platform!
 This repository contains the source code for a real-time social media application designed for university communities.
 The platform includes features such as a chatting system, news posts, notifications, promotions, and hierarchical organization of university entities.